 Neighbour Helping Neighbour

-The Ministerial Committee and other caring community people met and with the gift of a Grant from the Vancouver United Way, the Food Bank began to distribute groceries in the spirit of ‘Neighbour Helping Neighbour”.
+With the gift of a grant from the Vancouver United Way, a group of caring community members began to distribute groceries in the spirit of Neighbour Helping Neighbour.

 Joanne Watson